-Harpy Hybrid Review exists to celebrate and showcase hybrid works in all their varied forms: poetry, songs, translations, flash/micro fiction, creative nonfiction, videos, collaborations, erasures/found poetry, and visual arts including comics and broadsides.
+Harpy Hybrid Review (HHR) exists to celebrate and showcase hybrid works in all their varied forms: poetry, songs, translations, multilingual/bilingual work, flash/micro fiction, creative nonfiction, videos, collaborations, erasures/found poetry, ekphrastic work and visual arts including comics and broadsides.
 We seek submissions from published and unpublished writers and artists.
 All contributions will be fully archived.

-We publish original works, and we will also consider materials previously published (from printed journals only; please let us know where so we can give proper acknowledgment).
+We publish original work, AND we will also consider materials previously published (from printed journals only; please let us know where so we can give proper acknowledgment).
 We accept simultaneously submitted materials, but notify us as soon as possible if your work is accepted elsewhere.

 We seek to publish a variety of new and established voices.
-We encourage submissions from underrepresented voices including, but not limited to, women, artists and writers of color, LGBTQ+, those living with poverty, survivors of trauma, and incarcerated poets and writers.
+We encourage submissions from underrepresented voices including, but not limited to, women, artists and writers of color, LGBTQ+, those living in poverty, survivors of trauma, and incarcerated poets and writers.

-Authors whose work we admire include: Claudia Rankine, Kazim Ali, Luci Tapahonso, Layli Long Soldier, Deborah Miranda, Solmaz Sharif, Katie Farris, Carolyn Forché, Anne Carson, Jean Toomer, Richard Wright, Italo Calvino, and William Carlos Williams, and Anne Carson.
+Authors whose work we admire include: Claudia Rankine, Kazim Ali, Luci Tapahonso, Layli Long Soldier, Deborah Miranda, Solmaz Sharif, Katie Farris, Carolyn Forché, Anne Carson, Jean Toomer, Richard Wright, Italo Calvino, and William Carlos Williams.